-Asian and Islamic Art Forum welcomes all who enjoy and are intrigued by the arts of Asia, the Islamic World, and the Ancient Middle East.
+Friends of Asian Arts and Cultures welcomes all who enjoy and are intrigued by the arts of Asia, the Islamic World, and the Ancient Middle East.
 Join us in promoting appreciation and understanding of works of art from these historical and contemporary cultures.
-Forum members enjoy special receptions, gallery tours, workshops and symposia.
+FAAC members enjoy special receptions, gallery tours, workshops and symposia.
 They also have the opportunity to participate in trips to galleries, museums and art historical sites in the USA and around the world.
-The Forum sponsors five public lectures annually, and supports acquisitions of art to expand the DIA's permanent collections.
+The FAAC sponsors five public lectures annually, and supports acquisitions of art to expand the DIA's permanent collections.

 The DIA has one of the strongest American art collections in the world.
 Associates of the American Wing members enjoy special programs dealing with American painting, sculpture, and decorative arts of the 18th, 19th, and early 20th centuries.
 These events include behind-the-scenes experiences, private viewings of special exhibitions, and exciting tours of other museums and private collections.